---

 }

-In the generated CSS, the font size is set to calc(1.525rem + 3.3vw)
+In the generated CSS, the font size is set to `calc(1.525rem + 3.3vw)`.
+This

-formula takes a base size of 1.525rem
+formula takes a base size of `1.525rem` and adds `3.3%` of the viewport width

-).
+(`vw`).
 As the viewport width changes, the font size dynamically adjusts to

 ensure optimal readability and aesthetics.
 If the viewport width is greater than

-, the built-in media query in the generated CSS sets the font size back
+`1200px`, the built-in media query in the generated CSS sets the font size back

-to the user-defined value of 4rem
+to the user-defined value of `4rem`.

-The following visualization shows how RFS rescales font sizes based on the viewport width.
+The following visualization shows how RFS rescales font sizes based on the

-in the graph to make it easier to understand.
+but they are mapped to `px` in the graph to make it easier to understand.

-The X-axis represents the viewport width in pixels.
-The Y-axis represents the font size in pixels.
-The colored lines represent the different font sizes that can be generated using RFS.
+font size in pixels.
+The colored lines represent the different font sizes that

 As you can see, the font sizes are scaled down as the viewport width decreases.
-This ensures that the text is readable on all devices, regardless of the screen size.

-We created custom CSS classes for each font size variants and applied RFS to them.
-RFS automatically calculates the appropriate values based on the browser viewport, so the font size scales down pleasingly.
+We created custom CSS classes for each font size variants and applied RFS to

 .ns-font-9xl {